bimeri/inflection-portal/README.md

 - Defaults to `$0` if numeric fields like `commissions` or `grosssales` are `null`

 ## Challenged faced
-- I could not finish it in one because i was did not have a licence for figma, so I had to code everything from scratch
+- I could not finish it in one day because i did not have a licence for figma, so I had to code everything from scratch, and the first design i tried to view from figma was not clear
-- I have some small difficulty mobile responsiveness, especially with the table, but i succeeded
+- I have some small difficulty in mobile responsiveness, especially with the table, but i resolved it succeeded
+- I had to customise the library use in other to achieve the same output, example pagination library did not have the same pagination payout as shown in the design, so i had to do manual styling

 ### final result
 ![img_1.png](img_1.png)